hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

             <td>
                 The goal here is to have a script that can detect configuration which was deprecated in a particular version of FireFly and then convert it to the newest format.
 By progressively iterating through versions, a config file may be brought up to date with the latest expected format.

-The secondary goal is for this script to be as easy to maintain as possible.
-I've prototyped a partial solution in both Python and Go.
-Both have their advantages, so I'm looking for input on the final choice.
+The secondary goal is for this script to be as easy to maintain as possible. ~~I've prototyped a partial solution in both Python and Go.
+Both have their advantages, so I'm looking for input on the final choice.~~ In the end, the Python solution was not significantly simpler than the Go version, and would introduce a new language, packaging system, etc. I've decided to stick with Go.
             </td>
         </tr>
     </table>